srivanoo21/Product_Recommender_System/README.md

 ---

+## Monitoring: Prometheus & Grafana

+**Prometheus** is an open-source monitoring and alerting toolkit designed for reliability and scalability.
+It collects metrics from your application (such as HTTP request counts, latency, resource usage, etc.) at regular intervals and stores them in a time-series database.
+Prometheus can also trigger alerts based on metric thresholds.

+**Grafana** is an open-source analytics and visualization platform.
+It connects to Prometheus (and other data sources) to create interactive dashboards, charts, and graphs for real-time monitoring and historical analysis.

+**Why do we need them?**
+- They provide deep visibility into your application's health, performance, and usage.
+- You can track metrics, detect anomalies, and troubleshoot issues quickly.
+- They enable proactive alerting and capacity planning.
+- In production, monitoring is essential for reliability, debugging, and scaling.

+**In this project:**
+- Prometheus scrapes metrics from the Flask app (via `/metrics` endpoint).
+- Grafana visualizes these metrics, allowing you to monitor the recommender system in real time.
+- Both are deployed via Kubernetes manifests (`prometheus/` and `grafana/` folders).

+See the [`FULL DOCUMENTATION.md`](./FULL%20DOCUMENTATION.md) for setup and usage instructions.

+---

 ## Full Setup & Deployment Guide

 For a step-by-step, hands-on guide to setting up, deploying, and monitoring this project—including Docker, Kubernetes, Minikube, Prometheus, and Grafana—see the [`FULL DOCUMENTATION.md`](./FULL%20DOCUMENTATION.md) file in this repository.
 It contains: